-1) A 7-flow sparse network: The network depicted in Fig. 10 contains a mixture of the previously discussed problematic scenarios, such as hidden terminals (e.g., flows 1 and 4), information asymmetry (e.g., flows 3 and 4), and flow-in-the-middle (e.g., flows 5, 3, and 6), 10 as well as fully-connected groups (e.g., flows 1 and 2) and non-conflicting flow pairs (e.g., flows 1 and 7).
+We extend the model validation to a simulated 12-node wireless network with 7 flows within an area of $1000m \times 1000m$.
+This network, depicted in Fig. 9, contains a mixture of the previously discussed problematic scenarios, such as hidden terminals (e.g., flows 1 and 4), information asymmetry (e.g., flows 3 and 4), and flow-in-the-middle (e.g., flows 5, 3, and 6),8 as well as fully-connected groups (e.g., flows 1 and 2) and non-conflicting flow pairs (e.g., flows 1 and 7).
+In addition to this scenario, in [6] we also validate the model using a 10-flow network with higher node density.

-We analyze the variations of flow throughput for multiple network-wise symmetric CW assignments, depicted in Fig. 11.
+We analyze the variations of flow throughput for multiple network-wise symmetric CW assignments, depicted in Fig. 10.
 We identify subsets of flows that, given their similar situation, share a common trend in the attained throughput.
 Flows 6 and 7 are privileged, dominating over flow 5 in information asymmetry and as side flows to flow 3 in a flow-in-the-middle relation.
 As a result, flows 6 and 7 attain high throughput in all cases except for very short CWs (about 7 slots or less), which increases their probability of mutual collision.
 Flows 1 and 2 form a fully-connected group, yet they suffer interference from the hidden flow 4.
 Thus, their throughput is lowered by a higher collision probability, and can only attain moderate values when the CW size is large enough (from about 1000 to 2000 slots).
 Finally, flows 3, 4, and 5 are the most disadvantaged, hindered by multiple other flows simultaneously in either hidden terminals, information asymmetry and flow-in-the-middle relationships.
 The throughput of these flows is poor for any symmetric CW assignment.
-Regardless of the factors involved, the model accurately tracks variations in the throughput due to CW sizes, with a normalized error less than 0.5% on average over all evaluated points.